aozaki-kuro/archive-guide/README-Windows.md

 --cookies 'D:\Download\youtube\cookies.txt'
 ```

-**Remember to replace the download directory according to our own system!**
+**The -o argument is for the folder you want to download the streams to!
+Remember to replace the download directory according to our own system!**

 Then save it as `youtube-dl.conf` in `%APPDATA%\youtube-dl\config.txt` or `C:\Users\<user name>\youtube-dl.conf`, `youtube-dl.exe` will read the config from here.